Andrew Lynch on Flickr© Andrew Lynch on Flickr

 6. Waipu Cove

 Another stunner along Bream Bay is Waipu Cove.
 Get the full Kiwi seaside experience with shops and cafes to grab an ice cream.
 The beach is ideal for swimming with lifeguards patrolling in summer.
-See more activities in the area in the 10 Brilliant Things to Do in Waipu & Bream Bay.
+See more activities in the area in the 10 Best Things to Do in Waipu & Bream Bay.

 7. Whale Bay